Associate Professor of Tibetan and Buddhist Studies

 University of Toronto

-I am Associate Professor of Tibetan and Buddhist Studies and Associate Chair of the Department for the Study of Religion at the University of Toronto, where I have taught since 2003.
-I grew up in Oregon, received a B.A. in Philosophy from Columbia University in 1989 and a Ph.D. in Religious Studies from the University of Virginia in 2004.
-At the University of Toronto, I am also a member of the Asian Institute, the Centre for South Asian Studies, and the Knowledge Media Design Institute.
-In 2010-11 I was Interim Director of the Religion in the Public Sphere Initiative.
+I have taught in the Department for the Study of Religion at the University of Toronto since 2003.
+I grew up in Oregon, received a B.A. in Philosophy from Columbia University and a Ph.D. in Religious Studies from the University of Virginia.